Why the Zoom Ceiling is Stalling Remote Careers

 This is the “Elevator Gap.”

-This is not malice.
-It is Proximity Bias—the unconscious evolutionary tendency to favor, trust, and value those we can physically see.
-If you are remote, you are fighting biology.
-Here is the professional protocol to dismantle the “Zoom Ceiling.”
+This isn’t malice.
+It’s Proximity Bias — the unconscious evolutionary tendency to favor, trust, and value those we can physically see.
+If you’re remote, you’re fighting biology.
+Here’s how to systematically dismantle the “Zoom Ceiling.”

 The “Ghost Employee” Syndrome: When Physical Distance And Technical Friction Cause Remote Workers To Fade Into The Background Of Corporate Culture, Becoming Easily Ignored.